aleksandr-oliferuk/pcap2squid/README.md

 Clone this project, complete [.env](.env) with your values, then run it with `docker-compose up -d`

-After that you shoul setup your [cron](https://en.wikipedia.org/wiki/Cron) on host machine with something like this:
+After that you should setup your [cron](https://en.wikipedia.org/wiki/Cron) on host machine with something like this:

 ```
 */5 * * * * docker exec pcap2squid_lightsquid_1 ./lightparser.pl today 2>> $PROJ_PATH/errors.log